AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

-If you're curious, there's an article on [css-tricks](https://css-tricks.com/) — [The Little Button That Could](tbd) — that describes exactly how this all gets set up in painstaking details.
+If you're curious, there's an article (coming very soon!) ~~on [css-tricks](https://css-tricks.com/) — [The Little Button That Could](https://css-tricks.com/)~~ — that describes exactly how this all gets set up in painstaking details.

 ### Frameworks